defining the terms

 CCOF (California Certified Organic Farmers): The CCOF is another certifying agency (accredited by the USDA) that requires that both the vineyards and the winery be certified organic in order to carry their seal.
 In accordance with CCOF regulations, wineries that use the term “Made With Organic Grapes” on the front of their label are only allowed to add less than 100 ppm of sulfites in the winemaking process (Girasole Vineyards wines carry the CCOF certification).

-Vegan wines: In order for a wine to qualify for vegan status, there can be no use of animal products in the winemaking process (e.g. egg-whites or edible gelatins) Both organic and non-organic winemaking practices sometimes employ “fining” techniques (“Fining” wine refers to the process of purifying the wine to remove or reduce any unwanted matter from the wines).
+Vegan wines: In order for a wine to qualify for vegan status, there can be no use of animal products in the winemaking process (e.g. egg-whites or edible gelatins) Both organic and non-organic winemaking practices sometimes employ fining techniques (Fining wine refers to the process of purifying the wine to remove or reduce any unwanted matter from the wines, and is also done to reduce astringency in red wines).
 If any Girasole wines need to be fined (which not every vintage/varietal does), we do not use any animal products in the process.
-Instead, we use a bentonite clay or diatomaceous earth to fine the wines.

 National Organic Program: Created by the USDA, the National Organic Program is the governing body for all organic foods.
 See click here for more information on NOP rules and regulations.